 - Discontinue any medication which brought on vestibular disease.

-Most cats with vestibular disease will improve within 2-3 days and a full recovery by three weeks.
+Most cats with vestibular disease will improve within 2-3 days and full recovery by three weeks.

 Once your cat has been discharged from hospital, he will need to be cared for at home until he has fully recovered.
 Pet owners will need to make some adaptations if symptoms are still present.

 Do not let your cat outside and eep the cat confined to a well-padded area.

 Block access to stairs or windows to prevent falls.

-Keep food, water and litter trays close by.
+Keep food, water and litter trays close.
 If your cat is still not eating well, it may be necessary to hand feed.